 This course is designed to benefit the novice tracker and fine-tune the skills of an experienced tracker.
-Aspects covered are principles of tracking, track and sign identification, study of animal gaits and movements, tracking techniques, the study of animal behaviour and signs, and animal trailing methods.
-All assessments are accredited by CyberTracker conservation and FGASA.
+Aspects covered are the principles of tracking, track and sign identification, the study of animal gaits and movements, tracking techniques, the study of animal behaviour and signs, and animal trailing methods.
+All assessments are accredited by CyberTracker and FGASA.

 The FGASA NQF4 or Field Guide qualification (previously known as Level 2) requires a minimum of one year of guiding experience and is not earned on a course.
 However, to prepare you for this step in your career, during your Bushwise course you will gain knowledge specific to the NQF4 qualification.
 This includes more complex topics and theory.